 Lungomare – Terms and Conditions

-The residents in 2026 are: WOOPS (Lungomare), Daniela Tokashiki Kunigami (Baltan Laboratories)Tian Guoxin and Hannah O’Flynn (Idensitat), Susana Rodilla (Zemos98).
+The Artists-in-Residency in 2026 are: WOOPS (Lungomare), Daniela Tokashiki Kunigami (Baltan Laboratories)Tian Guoxin and Hannah O’Flynn (Idensitat), Susana Rodilla (Zemos98).

-SIT-PLU is a medium-scale Creative Europe cooperation project funded by the European Union involving the following partners: LUCA School of Arts (BE), Floating University (DE), ZEMOS98 (ES), Idensitat (ES), Lungomare (IT), Baltan Laboratories (NL), EINA (ES), Universitat Politècnica de València (ES).
+SIT-PLU Situated Creative Practices for the Pluriverse is a medium-scale Creative Europe cooperation project funded by the European Union involving the following partners: LUCA School of Arts (BE), Floating University (DE), ZEMOS98 (ES), Idensitat (ES), Lungomare (IT), Baltan Laboratories (NL), EINA (ES), Universitat Politècnica de València (ES).
 SIT-PLU is funded by the European Union.